fkooman/php-lib-rest/README.md

 Please check there to see how to use this library.
 The example should work "as is" when placed in a directory reachable through a web server.

+# API
+The API documenation can be generated using [Sami](http://sami.sensiolabs.org/), Sami is part of the `require-dev` section in the Composer file.

+    $ php vendor/bin/sami.php update doc/php-lib-rest.php

+This will output HTML in the `build/` directory.

 # License
 Licensed under the Apache License, Version 2.0;